-Additionally, Campbell University provides periodic training relative to FERPA for all faculty and staff.
-This includes CUSOM faculty and staff, and the training is mandatory.
+Campbell University provides annual mandatory FERPA training for all faculty and staff, to include CUSOM faculty and staff.
 Each faculty and staff member is required to complete this training within a specified timeframe and, upon successful completion of the online modules, receives a certificate of accomplishment.